 4. DISCUSSION

 The synthesis and release of insulin by the β-cells maintain glucose homeostasis and prevent metabolic diseases.
-Inflamed and stressed β-cells of the pancreas are functionally impaired and may not promptly respond to increased insulin demand in hyperglycaemic conditions.
-This invariably worsens β-cells dysfunction, resulting in β-cell failure and the onset of diabetes mellitus [19].
+Inflamed and stressed β-cells of the pancreas are functionally impaired and may not promptly respond to increased insulin demand in hyperglycemic conditions.
+This invariably worsens β-cell dysfunction, resulting in β-cell failure and the onset of diabetes mellitus [19].

 Glycated haemoglobin (HbA1c) expresses the percentage of haemoglobin bound to glucose; this sensitive index measures the mean blood glucose level over 6–8 weeks (life span of red blood cells) and reflects glycemic control in patients [20].
 Diabetes disrupts glucose homeostasis, leading to metabolic complications.
 Current medications, though effective, are often accompanied by side effects or are inaccessible in low-resource settings.

 This study demonstrates that kolaviron, a biflavonoid complex isolated from Garcinia kola seeds, significantly ameliorated hyperglycemia as evidenced by the remarkable reduction in blood glucose and HbA1c levels at both 100 and 200 mg/kg body weight doses of kolaviron (P < 0.001).
-This finding is in tandem with the previous reports of Adaramoye et al. [21] and Iwalokun et al. [22] that indicate the kolaviron’s hypoglycemic properties in diabetic animal models.
-This finding of the reduction in HbA1c which is an integrated marker of long-term glycemic control, suggests sustained glucose-lowering effects beyond acute glycemic fluctuations by the up regulation influence of kolaviron on the ARNT, RATINS, TLR4, and GLUT4 gene expressions that are responsible for glucose homeostasis in the cells.
+This finding is in tandem with the previous reports of Adaramoye et al. [21] and Iwalokun et al. [22] that indicate kolaviron’s hypoglycemic properties in diabetic animal models.
+This finding of the reduction in HbA1c, which is an integrated marker of long-term glycemic control, suggests sustained glucose-lowering effects beyond acute glycemic fluctuations by the up-regulation influence of kolaviron on the ARNT, RATINS, TLR4, and GLUT4 gene expressions that are responsible for glucose homeostasis in the cells.

 ARNT (Aryl Hydrocarbon Receptor Nuclear Translocator) has been recognized to play a pivotal role in glucose homeostasis.
-It does this by dimerizes HIF-1α to regulate hypoxia-induced genes and has been reported in β-cell function and insulin secretion [23].
-The upregulation of ARNT suggests that kolaviron may aid the performance of β-cell and insulin synthesis under metabolic stress.
+It does this by dimerizing HIF-1α to regulate hypoxia-induced genes and has been reported in β-cell function and insulin secretion [23].
+The upregulation of ARNT suggests that kolaviron may aid the performance of β-cells and insulin synthesis under metabolic stress.

 Similarly, increased expression of an insulin gene homolog called RATINS could indicate augmented pancreatic insulin production, complementing the ARNT effect.
 Although direct studies on kolaviron’s regulation of insulin gene expression are scarce, flavonoids are known to modulate β-cell gene transcription [24].
 A significant finding is the upregulation of GLUT-4, the insulin-regulated glucose transporter predominantly expressed in adipose tissue and skeletal muscle.
 GLUT-4 expression facilitates increased glucose uptake into peripheral tissues, thereby reducing circulating glucose levels [25].
 Polyphenolic compounds, including kolaviron, may activate signaling pathways like PI3K/Akt that promote GLUT-4 gene transcription and translocation to the plasma membrane [26].